Cadets have been fascinated with radio for years. Cadets built crystal sets in the 1920's. (right)

-Record collector Phill Hill graciously loand me his copy of Skip Martin's Sounds and Songs from the Era of the Untouchables (Somerset stereo LP P-12900).
+Record collector Phill Hill graciously lent me his copy of Skip Martin's Sounds and Songs from the Era of the Untouchables (Somerset stereo LP P-12900).
 This music is used in Episodes 5 and 6.
 It was mentioned in the November 10 Shrapnel article.
 It's a shame this music has not been released on CD.

 The skit Suites Monkibus. ends with The Stars and Stripes Forever by John Philip Sousa.
-In 1961 I used Sousa's rousing march because it was loud and brash, providing a comic contrast to Miss Moss's sexy, romantic commentary.
+In 1961 I used Sousa's rousing march because it was loud and brash and rather familiar.
+It provided a comic contrast to Miss Moss's sexy romantic commentary.
 While transferring this episode to computer, I went through a musical odyssey in selecting a replacement stereo recording.
 I even contemplated using different music in its place.After all that, I decided to stay with the same Sousa march I used in 1961.
 Out of the dozen or so Stars and Stripes Forever recordings in my CD collection, I first picked the 1956 Mercury "Living Presence" recording by Frederick Fennell and the Eastman Wind Ensemble.
 This famous recording of the original Sousa score has been reissued on CD.
 At first I was going to jump directly to the last stanza to get the loudest bang, but even that change seemed to affect the mood of the episode.
 So I started the March at the beginning, just as it was broadcast in 1961.
 Telarc have released a new Stars and Stripes Forever performance.
 Dr. Fennell used the same Sousa arrangement, but different tempos and balances give this new digital recording a decidedly different flavor.
 This version appears in the introductory audio track.

 I came across yet another version of Stars and Stripes Forever, this one orchestrated by the legendary Leopold Stokowski (Salute to Democracy EMI Classics CDC 7 54539 2).
 I like the start of this version the best of all.
 To save space I only used the introduction to the March.
 The toe-tapping good cheer of Stoki's swinging arrangement more than makes up for the slight loss in satirical bite.
 Besides, Stoki strikes me as the sort of bloke who might have enjoyed helping us put together Radio Free Moscow.
 (Click here to hear the entire march!)